 What’s in it for you?
 Well, if you follow me, then occasionally I will send you freebies or special notices of sales I have coming up.
 I’m also planning a few other future promotions and surprises!

 What’s in it for you?
-You don’t lose track of what you liked and spend hours looking for it later!
+You don’t lose track of what you liked and waste hours looking for it later!

 9.)
-By shopping at Teachers Pay Teachers you are not only getting high quality lesson plans, task cards, and other materials that we KNOW work because we have used them ourselves, but are also helping out other teachers.
+By shopping at Teachers Pay Teachers, you are not only getting high-quality lesson plans, task cards, and other materials that we KNOW work because we have used them ourselves, but you are also helping out other teachers.
 We all know how hard it is to be a teacher.
-I’m working hard and putting in extra time to create quality products and you are saving time (and sanity?) in planning.
+I’m working hard and putting in extra time to create quality products, and you are saving time (and sanity?) in planning.
 It’s a win-win, right?